HP V28 4K

 HARDWARE:

-- USB-C dock with USB A ports, HDMI jack, and RJ45 Ethernet – until I can find a Thunderbolt 4 dock that I like
+• USB-C dock with USB A ports, HDMI jack, and RJ45 Ethernet – until there is a Thunderbolt 5 dock available

 PLUGINS:

 Of course this means updating my large collection of plugins, which is not an easy task.
-I occasionally run Ableton Live, Reaper, Reason, and Studio One, mostly to keep current with how the competition runs.
+I occasionally run Ableton Live, Reaper, Reason Studio, and Studio One, mostly to keep current with competing DAWs.
 I highly recommend that anyone who is starting out with recording their own songs focus on a much more limited handful of tools and get familiar with them – do not do as I have done, since I’ve been recording music on my Mac since the late 1990’s.

 NEW GEAR: